Central Methodist University: Buildings located on campus

 Givens is the oldest structure on the CMU campus built in 1848–50.
 In 1903 it was used as a resident building for Howard Payne College presidents.
 In 1928 it was turned into a residence hall for Howard Payne female faculty.
-Givens has served the campus in many different ways. one way being that it was used in World War II as the a Navy sick bay, and has also been used as residence building for female students.
+Givens has served the campus in many different ways. one way being that it was used in World War II as the Navy sick bay, and has also been used as a residence building for female students.
 It is now used to house alumni and guests.